bennyb0y/burrito-rater/docs/PRODUCT_MGMT/BUGS.md

 2. **List View Sorting** - #008
    - Description: Sorting in list view was not working correctly
-   - Fix: Updated the getSortedRatings function to handle undefined values and ensure proper sorting after filtering by zipcode
+   - Fix: Updated the getSortedRatings function to handle undefined values and ensure proper sorting
    - Fixed in version: Latest

 3. **Zipcode Filter with Sorting** - #003